aota/deepfreezefest.ca/location.md

 ## Road Closures at Deep Freeze Festival

-118 Ave will be closed from 90-94 Street from Saturday, January 11, 2014 at 8am until Sunday, January 12, 2014 at 8pm to make way for Deep Freeze!
+118 Ave will be closed from 90-94 Street from Saturday, January 11, 2014 at 8am until Sunday, January 12, 2014 at 8 pm to make way for Deep Freeze!

 ![DF2014-roadclosure.png](/uploads/DF2014-roadclosure.png)